TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 Recall that the rules of the game of life are:

-1. If a cell is alive and has less than two live neighbours, it dies.
+1. If a cell is alive and has less than two live neighbors, it dies.
-1. If a cell is alive and has more than three live neighbours, it dies.
+1. If a cell is alive and has more than three live neighbors, it dies.
-1. If a cell is alive and has two or three live neighbours, it lives on to the next generation.
+1. If a cell is alive and has two or three live neighbors, it lives on to the next generation.
-1. If a cell is dead and has exactly three live neighbours, it becomes a live cell.
+1. If a cell is dead and has exactly three live neighbors, it becomes a live cell.

 The rules are applied each _generation_ across all cells in the matrix.
 To avoid having a partially updated matrix, and cells in the next generation that are not yet updated, we can create a new, blank matrix.
 Then we can iterate over each cell in the current generation's matrix, apply the rules to each cell, and set the value of the cell in the next generation's matrix to the result of the rules.

-Let's start with some pseudocode to find the outline of this strategy.
+Let's start with some pseudo-code to find the outline of this strategy.

 ```javascript